 "Frank Money."

 "Where you from, Frank?"

+Perhaps he was going Mor-blind?

+Otherwise, why was everything

+So flat? calm enough, but the station noise was so abrasive, he reached for

 "Aw, man.
 Korea, Kentucky, San Diego, Seattle, Georgia.

 Name it I'm from it."

 "You looking to be from here, too?"

 "No. I'm headed on back to Georgia."

 "Georgia?"
 The waitress shouted.
 "I got people in Macon.

 No good memories about that place.
 We hid in an abandoned house for half a year."

 "Hid from what?"

 "The rent man."

 "Why him?"

 "Oh, please.
 It was 1938."

 Up and down the counter there was laughter.
 Loud and knowing.
 Some began to compete with stories of their own deprived life in the thirties.

 Me and my brother slept in a freight car for a month.

 Where was it headed?